22 of 22 episodes seen

 I feel that a 5 is quite justifiable for this show.
 I actually put stock on the production qualities when it comes to rating a show.
 “K” has great animation which cannot be overlooked.
 The lineup of voice actors are stacked with popular voices, which improves the enjoyment of this show.
 A 5 by no means, is a bad score, but this show could have been much better with a better story.

 13 of 13 episodes seen

-Tonari no Kaibutsu-kun is an amazingly unique love story.
+Tonari no Kaibutsu-kun is an feel good love story.
 Amazingly, the appeal does not depend on the size of one’s breasts.
 The two main characters, Shizuku and Haru, make up a hilarious dynamic duo.
 They are both socially awkward, combined with the fact that they have no earthly idea of how a relationship works.
-This is actually a big positive, simply because the story avoids all the generics in your typical relationship cycle.
+This is actually a big positive, because the story avoids all the generics in your typical relationship cycle.
 Skip the “fated encounter”, the “commonalities”, the “date”, the “predicament”, the “make up”, and the “confession”.
 Haru and Shizuku are simply oblivious to the norm, which allows them to clearly speak their minds.
 Imagine blurting out everything you think and how ridiculously entertaining that would be.
 This is one of the primary reasons why the characters in Tonari are so lovable and funny.

 26 of 26 episodes seen